New York City is by far my favourite city in the world. It is beautiful, timeless, everyone is friendly and there is so much to do!

 As the game was ending, we headed back to our hotel via foot, not risking no more bike taxis during our stay, and Hubby crashed as soon as we walked through the door (due to the climate difference between Australia and New York in December, he caught a head cold when he arrived).
 Then, at 4am, due to jet lag, I was wide awake and starving.
 Hubby wasn’t feeling the best so I decided to venture out solo to find a 24/7 café to find something to eat for the two of us – that is when I stumbled across Café Oliviero and had the most amazing bacon and egg rolls and ham and cheese croissants, they freshly make them for you and are divine.
 There are also fresh fruit containers, and general convenience store goodies here.
 This became our one stop shop for everything during our time in New York and highly recommend them!

-After waking up and feeling a bit better, we decided to do day one of the Hop On Hop Off Bus, which is a pass I purchased for us to use over two days, a bus which stops at multiple stops across Manhattan and also gives you priority access to different attractions such as the Empire State Building, Top of the Rock, a cruise to see the Statue of Liberty, etc; It is a great pass to have, especially with limited time in New York.
+After waking up and feeling a bit better, we decided to do day one of the Hop On Hop Off Bus, which is a pass I purchased for us to use over two days, a bus which stops at multiple stops across Manhattan and also gives you priority access to different attractions such as the Empire State Building, Top of the Rock, a cruise to see the Statue of Liberty, plus many, many more things to do.
+It is a great pass to have, especially with limited time in New York.